iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > It does doesn't have an option to switch time zones and it didn't transfer the permissions properly when I got a new phone which left it saying that it couldn't load instead of telling me to check my permissions.
 It works<br> :date: __2021-04-13 23:42:25__

-> Too easy to visit the doctor in between emails at work (for the record, it's work from home).
-No ads so the ad question on app survey irrelevant.<br> :date: __2021-04-12 21:23:09__

 #### 3-star reviews